Reviewed by Harriet

-Having been blown away by Colson Whitehead’s 2016 prizewinning novel The Underground Railroad, (reviewed here by another of our team), I was delighted to see that this new work was due out this summer.
+Having been blown away by Colson Whitehead’s 2016 prizewinning novel The Underground Railroad, I was delighted to see that this new work was due out this summer.
 Delighted but also a bit apprehensive – could it possibly measure up to the brilliance of that work?
 I needn’t have worried.
 While it lacks what his earlier novel had, a sort of magic realist vision of an invented underground railway line taking escaped slaves to freedom, this one, firmly rooted in realism, is equally moving and impressive.

 Based on the true story the Arthur D Dozier School in Florida, one of twentieth-century America’s most brutal borstal schools, the novel takes place inside a fictional institution called the Nickel School.
 Though the place was said to be named for its founder, its inmates believe it is so called ‘because their lives weren’t worth five cents’.
 This proves to be only too true.